PhonePe/mustang/README.md

 #### Index Replacement

 At times we may need to update/delete a bunch of `Criteria`s.
 Also, we may not know which all `Criteria`s have already been indexed that needs deletion.
-In such cases, it is recommended to go for building a new index groud-up and replace it with the existing required index.
+In such cases, it is recommended to go for building a new index ground-up and replace it with the existing required index.
 So, one can build up a temporary index and replace this temporary index with the existing / old index.
 Index replacement is an atomic operation.
 Creation of a temporary index would need extra head room in the heap but wouldn't hold onto the extra memory post replacement.

 ```java
 replace(oldIndex, newIndex);